tc39/notes/es7/2015-11/nov-18.md

 MM: there is an existing cost today, FF has an additional cost.

-AK: …
+AK: ...

 BT: I asked the question, because I want to decide how to allocate my time tonight.
-I didn’t want to allocate the time, if the already presented issues blocked anyways.
+I didn't want to allocate the time, if the already presented issues blocked anyways.

-AK: I’ll take your word the “cost” is trivial
+AK: I'll take your word the "cost" is trivial

 BT: As an implementor, I need to frontload the work that the group feels appropriate

 DE: it would be optimal to have high quality tests, if there are issues / failing tests we can and judge the risk associated.

-… deciding core semantics …
+... deciding core semantics ...

-BT: 95% confidence interval on “core concepts” or tests related to non-trivial changes.
+BT: 95% confidence interval on "core concepts" or tests related to non-trivial changes.
 Or issues unrelated to performance/stability.

 MM: populate visible primordials must be populated